kjellr/photocopier/readme.txt

 = How does this work? =

 The block style applies a handful of CSS filters to your images.
+It looks kind of like a photocopy.

+= Any caveats I should know about? =

+It doesn't play great with Image block captions at the moment.
+The the overlay pattern sometimes shows up behind it.

 == Changelog ==
+= 1.1 =
+* Improved Pattern
+* Fix the way the pattern maps to the image.

 = 1.0 =
 * Initial Release